-Valentin Bianchi is a freelance photojournalist based in Liège, Belgium, close to Germany, the Netherlands and Luxembourg.
+Valentin Bianchi is a freelance photojournalist based in Liège, Belgium, close to Germany, the Netherlands, Luxembourg and France.

-Between work on long-term issues, he also shoots regularly for wire agencies and newspapers on current affairs or portraits.
+Between work on long-term issues, he also regularly shoots current affairs and portraits for wire agencies, newspapers and magazines.

 On March 22th, 2016, Belgium experienced several terrorist attacks on its soil.
 Unprecedented attacks because these were three suicide attacks.
 The first two, in the lobby of the international airport of Brussels Zaventem, a third terrorist blowing himself up in a subway train, near the Maelbeek station, in the heart of Brussels European quarter.